Wednesday, December 24, 2008

 Not Me Monday

-I did NOT scream and yell my Josh's name while he was marching in the parade.
-Not Me!
+I did NOT scream Josh’s name at the parade.
+Not me!

-I did NOT drive arount to the END of the parade to embarrass Josh again and rack up more candy!
-Not Me!
+I did NOT drive to the end of the parade just to embarrass him and grab more candy.
+Not me!

-I did NOT serve funnel cakes for dinner last night.
-Not Me!
+I did NOT serve funnel cakes for dinner.
+Not me!

 Sunday, December 14, 2008